WE ARE NOW ACCEPTING APPLICATIONS FOR OUR 2019 DOCUMENTARY RESIDENCY

 Office space at Docs In Progress for the duration of the residency.
 This will include desk space and meeting space with wifi Internet shared with Docs In Progress staff.

 Convenience to other resources in and around Washington DC.
 Docs In Progress is based in downtown Silver Spring, Maryland in the heart of an Arts & Entertainment District which includes the American Film Institute, Discovery Networks, and many arts organizations.
 It is also only 20 minutes from Washington DC by Metro or 20 minutes by car from the National Archives College Park facility holding its film collections.

 - Honoraria and Travel Stipend: The Filmmaker-in-Residence receives an honoraria of $1,000 and a travel stipend of up to $1,000.
 While we cannot provide housing, we can offer some leads to local hosts if you do not already have your own arrangements.

 RESPONSIBILITIES OF THE FILMMAKER-IN-RESIDENCE

-Mentoring filmmakers in our community: The Filmmaker-in-Residence may be a special guest for one of our Fellowship Cohort meetings during the residency or can join us for our Peer Pitch program to provide feedback to attending filmmakers on their works-in-progress.
+Mentoring filmmakers in our community: The Filmmaker-in-Residence may be a special guest for one of our Fellowship Cohort meetings during the residency and/or can join us for our Peer Pitch program to provide feedback to attending filmmakers on their works-in-progress.

 Screen and discuss a finished film in a public or private event for Docs In Progress.